 Bradford Anaesthetic Department has many years’ experience in supporting trainees facing the Primary or Final FRCA.
 The department also runs a mock Regional SOE/OSCE day for Primary FRCA every year.

-Dr Jill Horn is a Primary FRCA Examiner; Dr Surinder Cheema is a retired Final FRCA Examiner; Dr Sanjeeva Gupta is an Examiner for the Faculty of Pain Medicine.
+Dr Jill Horn is a Primary FRCA Examiner; Dr Kritzinger is a Primary FRCA Examiner; Dr Sanjeeva Gupta is an Examiner for the Faculty of Pain Medicine.

 There is a weekly teaching programme which all Pre-Fellowship trainees are expected to attend and present at.
 This is currently co-ordinated by Dr Caz Farrow.